-- 101 Where necessary, enforcement action will be taken in accordance with the principles of the Enforcement Concordat produced by the Cabinet Office which promotes consistency of enforcement throughout the country. - 102 In particular, regard will be had to the fundamental principles recommended by the Better Regulation Task Force for good enforcement:- - 102.1 risk assessment ie. focusing on activities that give rise to the most serious risks or where hazards are least well controlled. - 102.2 consistency ie. similar approaches in similar circumstances to achieve similar ends. - 102.3 transparency ie. helping licensees to understand what is expected and distinguishing between statutory requirements and guidance. - 102.4 proportionality ie. action taken should be proportional to the risk presented. - 103 The authority will establish protocols with the local Police and the Fire Authority on enforcement issues to avoid duplication and to provide for the most efficient deployment of City Corporation, Police and Fire Authority officers in respect of inspection of licensed premises and the enforcement of licensing law. - 104 The policy of the City Corporation will always be a light touch inspection regime for well-managed and maintained premises, with a targeted and graduated inspection and enforcement regime for problem and high-risk premises.
+- 100 Where necessary, enforcement action will be taken in accordance with the principles of good enforcement, as set out in the Legislative and Regulatory Reform Act 2006, the Enforcement Concordat and the Regulators' Compliance Code which promote consistency of enforcement throughout the country and the City of London's Department of Environmental Services' Policy Statement on Enforcement. - 101 In particular, regard will be had to the fundamental principles recommended by the Better Regulation Task Force for good enforcement:- - 101.1 risk assessment ie. focusing on activities that give rise to the most serious risks or where hazards are least well controlled. - 101.2 consistency ie. similar approaches in similar circumstances to achieve similar ends. - 101.3 transparency ie. helping licensees to understand what is expected and distinguishing between statutory requirements and guidance. - 101.4 proportionality ie. action taken should be proportional to the risk presented. - The authority will establish protocols with the local Police and the Fire Authority on enforcement issues to avoid duplication and to provide for the most efficient deployment of City Corporation, Police and Fire Authority officers in respect of inspection of licensed premises and the enforcement of licensing law. - 103 The policy of the City Corporation will always be a light touch inspection regime for well-managed and maintained premises, with a targeted and graduated inspection and enforcement regime for problem and high-risk premises.